 Use contractual measures only in combination with technical and organizational measures.
-If you include contractual measures in your contracts with US data processors, but you don’t implement the necessary technical and organizational measures, you are not compliant with the GDPR.
+If you include contractual actions in your contracts with US data processors but don’t implement the necessary technical and organizational measures, you are not compliant with the GDPR.

-The EDPB recommendations list plenty of contractual clauses to enrich your contracts with data processors in order to meet the transfer requirements.
+The EDPB recommendations list many contractual clauses to enrich your contracts with data processors to meet the transfer requirements.

 The fifth step requires you to take necessary procedural steps for implementing the measures from the fourth step.

-Review your transfers, your transfer tools, and the risks of relevant national legislations at appropriate intervals to ensure that you are compliant at all times.
+Review your transfers, your transfer tools, and the risks of relevant national legislation at appropriate intervals to ensure that you are compliant.

 In practice, this would mean making such an assessment every 6 to 12 months, where you would check out how and where you transfer data, the legal basis to do so, and any new risks.

-The new risks would usually involve changes in laws and regulations, changes in the political environment, changes in processor server locations, and so on.
+The new risks would usually involve changes in laws and regulations, changes in the political environment, changes in processor server locations, etc.